stefan9541/exhange-test-app/README.md

 ### Deployment
 > run the following commands, the order is important.

-- npm i; `if the new dependencies have been installed`
+- npm i; `only if the new dependencies have been installed`
 - npm run build
 - npm start